Non Foodie Days

 Step 0: Complimentary Scalp Analysis

-Typically, a complimentary advanced microscopic scalp analysis will be done on the first visit unless it is a weekend (to minimize waiting time for other customers).
-Their scalp analysis device from Korea is able to magnify up to 300x what we can see with our naked eyes.
-This analysis is done to ascertain the customer's hair condition so that they give suitable product recommendations and adjust some small aspects of the treatment accordingly.
+Typically, a complimentary advanced microscopic scalp analysis will be done on your first visit unless it is a weekend (to minimize waiting time for other customers).
+Their Korean scalp analysis device is able to magnify up to 300x what we can see with our naked eyes.
+This enlarged scalp inspection is done to ascertain customer's current hair condition so that they can give suitable product recommendations and adjust some small aspects of the treatment accordingly.

 To begin, ginger hair tonic was massaged into my scalp.
 The ginger tonic supposedly opens my hair follicles to prepare for better absorption of nutrients from Bee Choo's herbal paste.
 This is also when a short but shiok head and shoulder massage comes in.